Really-Simple-Plugins/really-simple-ssl/readme.txt

 = I want to share my feedback or contribute to Really Simple Security = You couldn't make us happier!
 Really Simple Security is GPL licensed and co-created by the WordPress community.
 All feedback is highly appreciated and has always helped us to better understand users' needs.
 For code contributions or suggestions, we're on [GitHub](https://github.com/really-simple-plugins/really-simple-ssl).
 For suggestions, please [open a support ticket](https://wordpress.org/support/plugin/really-simple-ssl/) You can also express your appreciation by [leaving a review](https://wordpress.org/support/plugin/really-simple-ssl/reviews/).

-= Mixed Content issues =
+= What are Mixed Content issues? =
 Most mixed content issues are caused by URLs in CSS or JS files.
 For detailed instructions on how to find mixed content read this [article](https://really-simple-ssl.com/knowledge-base/how-to-track-down-mixed-content-or-insecure-content/).

 = Generating a Let's Encrypt SSL Certificate =
 We added the possibility to generate a Free SSL Certificate with Let's Encrypt in our Really Simple Security Wizard.
 We have an updated list available for all possible integrations [here](https://really-simple-ssl.com/install-ssl-certificate/).
 Please leave feedback about another integration, incorrect information, or you need help.

-= Redirect loop issues =
+= How do I fix a redirect loop? =
 If you are experiencing redirect loops on your site, try these [instructions](https://really-simple-ssl.com/knowledge-base/my-website-is-in-a-redirect-loop/).
+This can sometimes happen during the migration to HTTPS or due to conflicting redirect rules.

 = Is the plugin multisite compatible? =
 Yes.
 There is a dedicated network settings page where you can control settings for your entire network, at once.

-= Uninstalling Really Simple Security =
-The plugin checks your certificate before enabling, but if, for example, you migrated the site to a non-SSL environment, you might get locked out of the back-end.

-If you can't deactivate, do not just remove the plugin folder to uninstall!
-Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.
+= How do I enforce strong passwords? =
+Under Login Protection, you can configure minimum strength settings and require users to change their passwords after a defined interval.
+Disabling weak password usage is a best practice.

+= How can I change my login URL? =
+You can set a custom login URL under Advanced Site Hardening, which helps prevent brute force login attacks and bots targeting wp-login.php.

+= Does this plugin redirect HTTP to HTTPS? =
+Yes.
+The plugin enforces HTTPS and handles all necessary redirects, optionally using .htaccess or PHP.

+= Can I use Really Simple Security besides WordFence? = Really Simple Security and WordFence greatly overlap in term of functionality.
+If you like to use specific features from both plugins, we strongly recommend not to enable similar features twice.
+The benefit of Really Simple Security is that disabled features don't load any code, so won't have an impact on site performance.

 == Changelog ==
 = 9.4.2 =